Dairy-Free Pumpkin Pudding

-This dairy-free Paleo Pumpkin Pie Pudding is so simple to make, but is decadent enough to serve on your holiday table!
-It’s a healthy, seasonal dessert recipe that is paleo and vegan-friendly.
+This Dairy-Free Pumpkin Pudding is simple to make, but is decadent enough to serve on your holiday table!
+This is a healthy and seasonal dessert recipe that tastes like a crustless pumpkin pie.
+This yummy recipe is vegetarian and made without milk or cream.

-If you’re on a gluten-free and dairy-free diet, then it can be hard to find holiday dessert recipes that work.
-This recipe is perfect because it tastes like a pumpkin pie, just without the crust.
+If you’re on a gluten-free and dairy-free diet, then it can be hard to find seasonal or holiday dessert recipes.

 Recipe Steps